BRITISH COLUMBIA ARTISTS

 After the College of Arts closed at the end of the 1935 school year, he traveled to Nootka with Jock Macdonald, Macdonald's wife Barbara, and Leslie Planta.
 At Nootka the group tried to make a living while Jock painted, refer to letter in references.

-After leaving Nootka, Tauber returned to Vancouver, but eventually moved to the United States, where he died at Honolulu, Hawaii in 1975.
+After leaving Nootka, Tauber returned to Vancouver, then relocated to Victoria, but eventually moved to the United States, where he died at Honolulu, Hawaii in 1975.

 GROUP EXHIBITIONS